functionless/functionless/README.md

 ### Type-Safe Wrappers - Function and Table

 You must wrap your CDK L2 Constructs in the corresponding wrapper provided by functionless.
-At this time, we currently support AWS Lambda Functions and AWS DynamoDB Tables.
+At this time, we support Lambda Functions and DynamoDB Tables.

-**Function**:
+**Function**

-The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature.
+The `Function` wrapper annotates an `aws_lambda.Function` with its TypeScript function signature.
 This signature controls how the Function can be called from within an AppsyncFunction.

 ```ts
 import { aws_lambda } from "aws-cdk-lib";